Acupuncture - Integrative Medicine

 Meditation: Medicine for the Mind

 In order to promote the body’s natural ability to heal itself, Chinese Medicine focuses on restoring and maintaining the natural balance of your body’s Qi or vital life force energy.
-When Qi is balanced and flowing, the body is in good health.
+When Qi and blood is balanced, flowing and in harmony, the body is in good health.
 Dis-ease and illness occur when the energy is either stagnant, obstructed, deficient, or in any way out of balance.

-Acupuncture can be used during pregnancy to maintain the body's optimal Qi or energy level.
-There are so many changes that the body is going through and acupuncture is used to maintain a balance within all the energy meridians.
-It is extremely effective relieving nausea and vomiting during pregnancy.
-Other symptoms that acupuncture can alleviate include: heartburn, constipation, varicose veins, hemorrhoids, edema, sinusitis, anxiety, depression, insomnia, anemia, fatigue, musculoskeletal pain and urinary tract infections.
-It can be used safely as an alternative induction method that has no side effects.
+Acupuncture can be safely used during pregnancy to maintain the body's optimal Qi or energy level.
+There are so many changes that the body is going through and acupuncture is used to maintain a balance within all the energetic pathways.
+It is extremely effective relieving nausea and emesis during pregnancy.
+Some other symptoms that acupuncture can alleviate include: heartburn, constipation, hemorrhoids, prolapse, edema, sinusitis, anxiety, depression, insomnia, fatigue, musculoskeletal pain and urinary tract infections.
+It can also an excellent method of inducing labor which has no side effects.